“Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 Whether you’ve been unemployed for a while or you’re a job hopper, the best approach when responding to “why did you leave your last job?” is to be truthful.

-While it may be tempting to lie or try to cover up the reasons you left your last employer, it’s easy for hiring managers to verify if your statements check out.
+While it can be tempting to lie or try to cover up the reasons you left your last employer, employers can easily verify if your statements check out.
 If they decide to do a background check or call your previous employer for more information, you’ll likely be caught lying, which will end any chance you had of being hired for the job.

 Some other key strategies to keep in mind when answering this question are to emphasize your motivation, drive, and work ethic, as these qualities are always important to employers.
 This helps focus the interviewer’s attention on what you have to offer.